 Preparing your degree for use abroad is either a two or three-stage process, depending on the country you intend to use it.

-However, in some cases you will then also need the document to be legalised at the consulate of the country in which you intend to use the degree certificate.
+However, in some cases, you will then also need the document to be legalised at the consulate of the country in which you intend to use the degree certificate.
 Countries which also require legalisation at the consulate that we often deal with include China, UAE, Qatar, Vietnam and Thailand.
-We offer a full notarisation, apostille, and consular legalisation service.
+We offer a full notarisation and consular legalisation service.

 Notarisation and authentication of degrees

-Options available for the notarisation of your degree certificate, and the associated costs, depend whether you want to:
+Options available for the notarisation of your degree certificate, and the associated costs, depending on whether you want to:

 - notarise and legalise your original certificate